formsandflows/PACo/Components/PACo_Header_A.md

 ### cmp_ShowLanguagesMenu
 This image is used to show a languages menu.
 A languages menu component like "PACo_LanguagesMenu_A" can be used to display a languages menu when the image is clicked on (cmp_OnLanguagesMenuSelect).

+### cmp_ShowLogo
+This image is used to show the logo.
+A logo can be clickable or not.
+When it is clickable and clicked on, the cmp_OnLogoSelect event is triggered.

 ### cmp_ShowNav
 This image is used to show a navigation.
 A navigation canvas component like "PACo_Nav_B" can be used to display a navigation when the image is clicked on (cmp_OnNavSelect).